Transferring Courses for Graduate Credit

 Students who have earned a master's degree from an institution other than Oregon State University may not transfer any credits used toward completion of their first degree toward a master’s degrees at Oregon State University.

 Students who have earned a master's degree from Oregon State University may apply up to 15 credits of master’s coursework toward a second master’s degrees at Oregon State University.

 At the discretion of a student’s graduate committee, any graded, graduate-level work completed beyond those used to complete a bachelor’s degree may be transferred for use toward degree completion of a doctoral degree.

-Prior to finalizing their program of study, students should first submit the following form for the courses taken outside of OSU which they intend to transfer onto their program of study.
+Prior to finalizing their program of study, students should first submit the Transfer Credit Request form for the courses taken outside of OSU which they intend to transfer onto their program of study.